Keyboard shortcuts

 • RAG focuses on fetching relevant information for a prompt

-• MCP also supports invoking actions (tools) and defining interaction patterns (prompts)
+• MCP also supports invoking actions, through tools, and defining interaction patterns, through prompts

 • Cerebro isn’t just about reading data - it may want to allow assistants to trigger builds, add notes, etc.